eneasz/RasHeating-Control/README.md

 - Conect Data on the 18B20 to pin 7 (GPIO4) on the RPi.
 - Connect  Vdd on the 18B20 to pin 1 (3V3) on the RPi.
 - Put a 4.7K resistor between Data and Vdd pins on RPi.
+- Connect ANODE of LED to pin 11 (PGIO17) on RPi.
+- Connect KATODE of LED with the 330R resistor
+- Second leg of 330R conect with (GND)

 It is possible to use multiple sensors , any aditional ona has to be in parallel with first